emmatey/day-sheet-maker/README.md

 ## A. Raw Name vs. Display Name:  Cleanup and Grouping
 - **Cleanup:** The schedules exported from Kronos often contain abbreviated or "ugly" job titles, called **Raw Names** (e.g., 'Crt Str Assoc' or 'CashierEXP').
 Your configuration allows you to map these raw names to a cleaner, user-friendly **Display Name**.
-  The Display Name is what appears on your final Daysheet output as the header for each role's subsection and Labor Tracker[Labor Trackers](# 3.).
+  The Display Name is what appears on your final Daysheet output as the header for each role's subsection and [Labor Tracker](#3-what-are-labor-trackers-the-output-of-roles-and-time-blocks).
 - **Grouping:** You can assign multiple Raw Names to the same Display Name.
-For example, you might map both 'SL SelfScan' and 'Service Clerk' to the single Display Name, "Service Desk."
+For example, you might map both 'SL SelfScan' and 'Service Clerk' to the [same Display Name "Service Desk"](#c-labor-tracker-enabledisable).
 This groups them together on the output under the same header, and consolidates their labor hours into a single labor tracker.

 ## B. Role Order
 The list order in the settings menu will be mirrored exactly in your final output (e.g., placing Manager roles at the top).

 ## C. Labor Tracker Enable/Disable
 Each configured role has an associated Labor Tracker table (more on that later).
 If a role is very small or you don't need detailed staffing metrics for it, you can simply disable its Labor Tracker to keep your output cleaner.
-If all role trackers are disabled, the program will automatically substitute the tracking section with the "Daily Notes" block instead.
+If all role trackers are disabled, the program will automatically substitute the tracking section with the ["Daily Notes"](#5-what-do-you-mean-by-daily-notes) block instead.

 ![The menu to configure roles.](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/roleMapSettingsMenu.png)